isandeepdev/javascript/types/README.md

 ## Primitive Types

-Primitive types are the fundamental types in JavaScript, they are immutable, primitive types can also behave like objects because of boxing.
+Primitive types are the fundamental types in JavaScript, they are immutable, stored by value, primitive types can also behave like objects because of boxing.

 - `string`
 - `number`